 If you require official verification of your attendance in a course, you may request a letter of attendance.
 To qualify you must sign the attendance record at each class and have attained a minimum of 75% class attendance (80% for full-time ELP courses).
-A letter confirming your attendance will be mailed to you within 10 business days of course completion.
+To request a Letter of Attendance, please call us at (416) 978-2400 and press 2, or email us at email@example.com.
+Your letter will be mailed to you within 10 business days of request.

 Individuals contemplating an appeal of a final grade must do so in writing by completing a Reconsideration of Final Course Results Application form.
 All requests must be received within three months of the final examination/course completion period.

 Appeals made by fax, e-mail or telephone will not be accepted.